Connecting with your audience in ways that will astound them

-A ton of companies have some pretty big mouths, both internally and externally.
+A ton of companies have some pretty big mouths, both internally and externally when talking about connecting with their audience.
 What do I mean by this?
-Well, I'm sure you can recall at least one company you've dealt with, or worked for, that touted something to the effect of "Our customers mean the world to us" Yes, this is true, every businesses customers should mean the world to the them, because let's face it, without customers you won't have much of a business left then will you?
+Well, I’m sure you can recall at least one company you’ve dealt with, or worked for, that touted something to the effect of “Our customers mean the world to us“.
+Yes, this is true, every businesses customers should mean the world to the them.
+Let’s face it, without customers you won’t have much of a business left then will you?
 Connecting with your audience is of the utmost importance.

-- Be consistent.
-Every single Apple Store I've been in has the exact same setup, same level of service, and typically the same general layout.
-This is important, because if you have a great experience in one place, you'll then expect that at every other location.
+Every single Apple Store has the exact same setup, same level of service, and typically the same layout.
+This is important.
+If you have a great experience in one place, you’ll then expect that at every other location.

 There’s a handful of other companies I know of that really go this extra mile to make the customer feel important, and truly valued, but today, I was actually totally blown away by a new comer to the game, Charity Water.

 For those unfamiliar, Charity Water is a startup based out of NYC whose sole purpose in life is to raise money to get clean drinking water to developing nations.
 This is a huge problem in modern times, so I feel a very close and personal connection to them right off the bat, but their branding and communication with their audience is truly amazing.